NatachaJeria/sqlproject_dannysdinner/README.md

-SQL Project: Danny's Diner Analysis
+SQL Project: Danny's Dinner Analysis

 Overview

 This repository contains my inaugural SQL project, leveraging MySQL for data analysis and Power BI for data visualization.
 The project is based on the "Danny's Diner" case study from 8WeekSQLChallenge.com

 Project Highlights